KarenZhangatUW/CSE517-Final-Project/README.md

 # CSE517-Final-Project
-Replication for the paper: Latent Hatred: A Benchmark for Understanding Implicit Hate Speech (2021)
+Replication for the paper: Latent Hatred: A Benchmark for Understanding Implicit Hate Speech (2021) In the paper, the authors train several models (including SVM, Bert, etc.) to complete two tasks: (1) distinguishing implicit hate speech from non-hate, and (2) categorizing implicit hate speech using one of the 6 classes in the fine-grained taxonomy and their best model is BERT based model.

 ## Data Download Instruction:

+1. Data used for the 6-way classification task:
-You could download the original data set through the following process: first complete a short survey through https://forms.gle/QxCpEbVp91Z35hWFA.
+Per the authors' requirement in https://github.com/gt-salt/implicit-hate, you need to first complete a short survey through https://forms.gle/QxCpEbVp91Z35hWFA.
 Then follow this link to download: https://www.dropbox.com/s/24meryhqi1oo0xk/implicit-hate-corpus-nov-2021.zip?dl=0.

-You could also download the data sets we processed based on the original data.
-In this repo, we offer x_train.csv, y_train.csv, x_test.csv, y_test.csv, which are posts and target (class) of training set and test set respectively.

-The extra data set is from https://www.kaggle.com/c/nlp-getting-started/data
+2. Data used for the binary classification task:
+Since the author of the original paper does not provide Cancel changesthe dataset, we used another similar dataset accessible at https://www.kaggle.com/c/nlp-getting-started/data.
+(You also need to log in to Kaggle and accept the rules to download this dataset.)

 ## File Description: